-Eddie Murphy Is Working On ‘Coming To America ‘ Sequel [Report]
+Eddie Murphy Is Reportedly Working On ‘Coming To America’ Sequel [Report]

 According to TMZ, there had been a plan to tweet a message hinting that a sequel to Coming To America was in the works, but someone jumped the gun and posted the message too early.

-Regardless of the truth about the tweet, it caught thousands of fans and several members of the original cast by surprise and generated interest, with stars such as actress Holly Robinson Peete and former NFL star Shawne Merriman, all contributing to the resulting chatter on Twitter.
+Regardless of the truth about the tweet, it caught thousands of fans and several members of the original cast by surprise and generated interest, with stars such as actress Holly Robinson Peete and former NFL star Shawne Merriman contributing to the resulting chatter on Twitter.

 It was clear from the reactions that there was plenty of nostalgia among fans for the 1988 film and that many would love to see a sequel.